 - Assess and review regulatory foundations for high intensity outpatient services: To build adequate networks for high intensity outpatient services and to financially support these networks, the Department, working with the Office of Behavioral Health, needs to review and align their credentialing and contracting policies with the safety net framework.
 The Department will assess and revise critical regulations concerning high intensity outpatient services.

-Specifically, the Department will implement a pilot program to provide supportive services, including peer supports, behavioral health services, and supportive housing services, for 500 Medicaid members.
-Participating members will receive housing vouchers from the Colorado Department of Local Affairs (DOLA), which has committed 500 vouchers to the pilot program.
-This initiative is modeled on the evidence-based social impact bond project in Denver and targets individuals who have serious mental illness and have a history of homelessness and emergency care.
-The Department has also been awarded a technical assistance program by the National Academy for State Health Policy about how to best integrate services across state agencies to expand housing options to their shared clients who are unhoused.
+The Department will implement a pilot program to provide supportive housing services for at least 500 Medicaid members.
+Participating members will receive housing vouchers from the Colorado Department of Local Affairs (DOLA).
+This initiative is modeled on the evidence-based social impact bond project in Denver.
+It focuses on individuals who have serious mental illness and have a history of homelessness and emergency care.
+The Department has also been awarded a technical assistance program by the National Academy for State Health Policy (NASHP) about how to best integrate services across state agencies to expand housing options to their shared clients who are unhoused.

-With the support of the NASHP technical assistance grant, the Department would conduct an analysis of funding mechanisms and payment models and develop recommendations on how to improve support models of care for individuals with extensive history of complex social and behavioral health needs.
+With the support of the NASHP technical assistance grant, the Department will conduct an analysis of funding mechanisms and payment models.
+The Department will then develop recommendations on how to improve support models of care for individuals with extensive history of complex social and behavioral health needs.

-For providers, this would create options for them to expand their business models, increasing their solvency and the populations they are able to serve.
-It would build provider capacity, including housing service providers, and sustainability in rural areas where traditional care models are becoming more difficult to provide due to changing economic and population needs.
-It also aligns with Colorado’s broader behavioral health safety net initiative in that it expands the network and financing of behavioral health specialty providers.
+For providers, this will create options for them to expand their business models, increasing their solvency and the populations they are able to serve.
+It will build provider capacity, including housing service providers, and sustainability in rural areas where traditional care models are becoming more difficult to provide due to changing economic and population needs.
+It also aligns with Colorado’s broader behavioral health safety net initiative in that it expands the network and financing of behavioral health specialty providers

 Individuals receiving HCBS in Colorado are more likely to be white and English-speaking than the overall population and general Medicaid population.
 It is unclear what is driving the disparity or how to create more equity in HCBS.
 This project would aid in better understanding who receives HCBS in Colorado and what services they receive, where the gaps are, and target outreach to ensure HCBS services are provided to all Coloradans who are eligible.